GoVanguard/compliance-hipaa-softwaredev/04 HIPAA Security Rule.md

 # The HIPAA Security Rule

 Outlines national security standards intended to protect health data created, received, maintained, or transmitted electronically.
+**Note:** All safeguards noted below were specifally sourced from the [HIPAA Administrative Simplification document](https://www.hhs.gov/sites/default/files/hipaa-simplification-201303.pdf) on the HHS website.

 ## 3 Parts to the HIPAA Security Rule